altcha-org/wordpress-plugin/readme.txt

 Unlike other solutions, ALTCHA is free, open-source, and self-hosted.
 It operates independently without external services, avoids the use of cookies and fingerprinting, refrains from user tracking, and maintains full compliance with GDPR regulations.

-== Spam Filter ==

-ALTCHA’s [Spam Filter](https://altcha.org/anti-spam) introduces a distinctive spam-detection feature enabling efficient classification of text and other information, empowering you to distinguish spam from legitimate messages.
-This anti-spam Captcha feature provides enhanced spam protection for your site.

-As a GDPR-compliant alternative to Akismet, this feature seamlessly integrates with the plugin for effortless activation.

 == Privacy ==

 = No cookies, no tracking =